Wilsven/chicken-disease-classification/README.md

     newgrp docker

-# 6. Configure EC2 as Self-hosted Runner
+## 6. Configure EC2 as Self-hosted Runner:

     Settings > Actions > Runner > New self-hosted runner > Select Linux > Execute commands one by one in your Virtual Machine

-# 7. Setup GitHub Secrets
+## 7. Setup GitHub Secrets

     AWS_ACCESS_KEY_ID